The Rise of Poland as a Manufacturing Center

 When it comes to landside delivery of Polish imports in the US, your choice of shipping partner will be very important.
 Unless you are a large-volume shipper, ocean carriers often do a poor job of managing the details associated with port pick-ups and final deliveries.
 Their strength is managing the ocean move.

-A good example is heavyweight freight.
+A good example is heavyweight freight shipping.
 Ocean carriers regularly advise customers to limit container weights to 44,000 pounds, even though the legal limit is around 10,000 pounds above that.
-For shippers of dense freight, this means shipping up to 25% more containers than necessary – a six-figure hit to the profit line for many businesses.
+For shippers of dense freight (metal, beverages, knock-down furniture, etc), this means shipping up to 25% more containers than necessary – a six-figure hit to the profit line for many businesses.

 Why do ocean carriers provide this advice?

 Because heavy containers require specialized trucking partners for final port-to-consignee shipments – relationships that most ocean carriers lack.
 It’s simply more efficient for them when standard tractor-trailers can be used and no special arrangements are required.
-But those special arrangement can be the key to 5- and 6-figure savings, as the example shows.
+But those special arrangements can be the key to 5- and 6-figure savings, as this example shows.

 Increased container weight the key ingredient for savings for importer of Polish flour

-A small, US importer of Polish flour was working directly with a steamship line to move about 24 containers a year – 509 bags per container – at a gross weight of 45,000 pounds per container.
-After consultation with a heavy freight shipping specialist, I.C.E.
-Transport, this bakery supply business worked with its supplier in Poland to reconfigure the bags and pallets to ship 940 bags in a single container weighing 53,400 pounds.
-By using I.C.E. to arrange door-to-door transport of these overweight containers, the importer began shipping the same volume of freight in four fewer containers per year, saving $13,600 – a significant profit increase for this small business.
+A small US importer of Polish flour was working directly with a steamship line to move about 24 containers a year – 509 bags per container – at a gross weight of 45,000 pounds per container.
+After consulting with the heavy freight shipping specialists at I.C.E.
+Transport, the company worked with its Polish supplier to reconfigure the bags and pallets to ship 940 bags in a single container weighing 53,400 pounds.
+By using I.C.E. to arrange door-to-door transport of these overweight containers, the importer began shipping the same volume of freight in four fewer containers per year, saving $13,600 – a nice profit increase for this small business.

 5 Common Shipping Mistakes Made by Importers of Polish Goods

 - Poor understanding of free time allowances.
-In recent years, we’ve seen steamship lines set free time terms that are different than those set by the terminal receiving the container.
+In recent years, we’ve seen steamship lines set free time terms different from those of the terminal receiving the container.
 For example, Maher Terminal at the Port of NY/NJ may allow containers to stay on port for 5 days, but under its contract with you the steamship line may charge a fee if you don’t pick up the container within 3 days.
-Meanwhile, the line’s agreement with the terminal is 5 days, so the they pocket the payment difference.
-Make sure you work with a forwarder that stays on top of this issue or your demurrage charges could skyrocket.
+Meanwhile, the line’s agreement with the terminal is 5 days, so they pocket the payment difference.
+Make sure you work with a forwarder that stays on top of this issue, or your demurrage charges could skyrocket.

-- Relying on steamship line published transit times.
+- Relying on the steamship line’s published transit times.
 These times are approximations only.
 Don’t make important sourcing decisions that rely on these published times.
 Many factors can contribute to delays, including a missed connection between the feeder vessel and the main trans-Atlantic sailing.

 - Not getting UL approval for electrical appliances.
 The importer, not the manufacturer, is responsible for ensuring that imported products comply with US standards for consumer safety.
 In Europe, the CE marking confirms that products meet the EU standard, but this is not recognized in the US.
 So, to avoid possible problems when entering the US, it’s best to get certified to the most common electrical standard from Underwriters Laboratories (UL).